January 11, 2022

 Just a like a hack novel with a stale formula, “Best Sellers” is an uninspired comedy/drama that limps along until the movie’s very predictable end.
 Michael Caine and Aubrey Plaza play mismatched characters, but their pairing as actors is also a misfire.
-It’s another movie about two clashing personalities who are stuck working together, with added discomfort of taking a road trip together.
+It’s another movie about two clashing personalities who are stuck working together, with the added discomfort of taking a road trip together.
 “Best Sellers” does absolutely nothing that’s creative or engaging in this cliché-ridden story, although die-hard fans of Caine and Plaza will probably like this film more than most people.

 Directed by Lina Roessler and written by Anthony Grieco, “Best Sellers” further typecasts Caine and Plaza in the types of roles they’ve been doing in their most recent movies.
 Caine plays a cranky eccentric, while Plaza plays a pouty, sarcastic misfit.
 They also don’t appear to have any emotional investment in their characters.
 If they don’t seem to care, then why should audiences?

 A movie about two different people who start off disliking each other can be fun to watch if there’s genuine chemistry between the cast members and witty dialogue.
 Unfortunately, “Best Sellers” is so lackluster and predictable, even the cast members seem bored with everything.
-The movie also tries to bridge a gap between the traditional world of print book publishing and social media publishing, but the scenarios are just too forced and phony.
+The movie also tries to bridge a gap between the traditional world of print book publishing and the non-traditional world of social media publishing, but the scenarios are just too forced and phony.